larus-breeze/hw_sensor/pcb/README.md

 - PCB cutout below the bluetooth antenna
 - Evaluate other bluetooth modules.
 Not everyone is happy with the HM-19. http://www.jnhuamao.cn/bluetooth.asp,  https://www.digikey.de/htmldatasheets/production/2935202/0/0/1/bt832a.html#pf5:
 - Bluetooth for LongRange and Speed: Use 10uF or 47uF capcacity on module VCC pin.
 - Wifi instead of bluetooth?
 A TCP or UDP connection to XCSOAR is easy.
 - Add text to mark default direction of flight on the pcb.
 - Shall the CAN bus be able to go to sleep and disable the power supply?
 - Fuses between RJ45 12V connections.
 - Remove one MS5611 sensor
 - MS5611 do not rote between pins!
 Correct Layout
-- Remove cheap or expensive IMU sensors depending on which are required.
-- FXOS8700  solder mask gaps must be > 0.2mm!
-Increase pad gaps.
+- Remove cheap Gyro / ACC IMU as there will e.g. be a SparkFun 9DoF IMU Breakout.
+Keep expensive xSense Footprint.
 - GNSS antenna connection on pcb is slightly above the critical length: https://www.youtube.com/watch?v=_Hfzq1QES-Q  Add cutout for SMA Connector.
 - Add a GNSS-PPS LED and connect to GPIO timer input.
 - Change to USB-C connectors and increase spacing between connectors.